python/mypy/docs/source/mypy_daemon.rst

      Names are sorted by method resolution order.
 ..
 TODO: finish implementing this.
 ..   definition: Show the definition location for a name expression or member
 ..   expression.
 Format is path/to/file.py:line:column:Symbol.
+If multiple definitions
+     are found (e.g. for a Union attribute), they are separated by comma.

 .. option:: --verbose